ngergs/timetrack/README.md

 ## Installation
 ### Binary
 Each release has pre-compiled binaries for linux/osx/windows attached.
-Just download and use them.
+You can just download and use them :)

 ### Building from source
 Clone this repository and run (with go v1.18+ installed)